 He went on to study both in France and at Edinburgh College of Art, and by way of being an outstanding bodybuilder — he was Mr Scotland in 1954 and trained with fellow bodybuilder & later actor, Sean Connery – he became an adventurous, brilliantly exploratory and sometimes irreverent artist.

 Friends with Leith-born Eduardo Paolozzi, his work has the exuberance of Pop Art & true singularity in its medium of tapestry.
 Brennan become artistic director of Dovecot Studios in 1964 and for the last 30 years of his life he lived in the States.
-He died last year.
+He died in 2019.

 Beca Lipscombe the Edinburgh-based designer and co-founder with Lucy McKenzie of Atelier A.B, has long championed Archie Brennan’s work.
 Here she remembers & celebrates his work.